strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 ### Specify the import file

 To import data into a Strapi instance use the `strapi import` command in the project root directory.
 Specify the file to be imported using the `-f` or `--file` option.
 The filename, extension, and path are required.
-If the file is encrypted, you will be prompted for the encryption key before the import starts.
+If the file is encrypted, you are prompted for the encryption key before the import starts.

 #### Example: Minimum command to import data from a file in the Strapi project root